 If you don’t specify tolerances in your design, the machine would simply use its standard tolerance.
 This helps save time and money.
 You should only specify tight tolerances when absolutely necessary.
 If you do specify tight tolerances, you should maintain consistency throughout your design.
 This helps reduce machining time.

 4. Avoid unnecessary aesthetic features

 Some aesthetic features cannot be efficiently machined.
 As a designer, you should ask yourself: “What CNC machining process would this feature require?” or “Is it a 5-axis or a 3-axis machining process?”

 You can improve your design by focusing on the accuracy of required features rather than aesthetics.
 It is best to use post-machining processes to change aesthetics.

 5. Design cavities with accurate depth-to-width ratios

-Designing internal edges can be stressful on the machining tool considering its shape.
-Since most cutting tools are cylindrical and cannot machine sharp internal edges, it is important to add radii to internal edges in your design.
-To avoid wear and tear of the tool, it is necessary to design internal edges that would not stress the tool more than necessary.
-In order to achieve this, a good rule of thumb is to add a radius of 130% of the milling tool radius.
-If your milling tool has a radius of 5 mm, it is recommended that you add a radius of 6.5 mm to all your internal angles.
-This additional radius would reduce stress on the tool and increase cutting speed.
+Most cutting tools are cylindrical and cannot machine sharp internal edges, meaning it is important to add a radius to internal edges in your design.
+To avoid unnecessary wear and tear of the tool, a good rule of thumb is to add a radius of 130% of the milling tool radius.
+If you need sharp internal corners, consider adding undercuts instead of reducing the edge radius.

 7. Limit thread length

-Most CNC machines have a minimum tool diameter of 2.5mm, therefore any feature smaller than 2.5mm would be difficult to machine.
-Too small features would require a special tool and this would increase machine costs and time.
-Therefore too small features should be avoided except when necessary.
+Most CNC machines have a minimum tool diameter of 2.5 mm, meaning any feature smaller than 2.5 mm would be difficult to machine and would require special tools, which increases machining costs and time.

 9. Design holes with standard sizes